November 9, 2015

 Where appropriate, Phi Theta Kappa will review and address any reported violation of this Code of Ethics determined to have occurred.

-The Executive Director and CEO shall establish procedures necessary to implement this policy.
+The President and CEO shall establish procedures necessary to implement this policy.

 1 Constituents shall be defined as anyone who volunteers or participates in Phi Theta Kappa activities.
 These persons can include, but are not limited to, Members (prospective or active), Alumni, Advisors, Regional Coordinators and International Officers.